Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 printfn "Hello world from Fable"
 ```
-When the F# project is compiled using Fable, a single javascript file called `bundle.js` will be output in the `public` directory, the `bundle.js` file in turn, is referenced by `index.html`, also in the `public` directory:
+When the F# project is compiled using Fable, a single javascript file called `main.js` will be output in the `dist` directory, the `main.js` file in turn, is referenced by `index.html`, also in the `dist` directory:
 ```html {highlight:[9]}
 <!doctype html>
 <html>